waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: List[ExternalLink]

 Render external links in dropdown in header.
 Each item should be object with label and url fields.
 For example: {"label": "Helpdesk", "url": "`https://example.com/`"}

-### GOOGLE_ANALYTICS_ID

-Type: str

-Identifier associated with your account and used by Google Analytics to collect the data.

 ### GROUP_INVITATION_LIFETIME